(Note: This was written some years ago but has stood the test of time and still gets the best Honda deals today.)

 Walking into a dealership with a bunch of invoices has now become even a bit comical to them.
 They can convincingly argue why your information is wrong.
 And they'll pull out their own version of invoice to prove to you that the price is actually a lot higher.

-No, the key to the absolute best new car price doesn't lay in internet invoice prices.
+No, the key to the best new Honda deals doesn't lay in internet invoice prices.

-The Most Effective Technique Is: Get Multiple Competitive Car Quotes
+The Most Effective Technique?
+Get Multiple Emailed Competitive Car Quotes!

-The name of the game in car bargaining is to simply get Email car quotes from competing dealerships before having any discussions about price ... actually, before even setting foot in a dealership.
+In other words, negotiate for a new Honda online.
+Yes, the name of the game in car bargaining is to get Emailed car quotes from competing dealerships before having any discussions about price ... actually, before even setting foot in a dealership.

 Not only does this get them fighting over your potential business, but it's also done from the comfort of your own home ... not face-to-face.
-This method really reduces the stress factor.
+This method really reduces the stress factor as well.

 And dealerships are particularly hurting right now due to the financial crisis and the generally negative economic situation.
 They have large inventory levels they simply must sell-off to greatly reduce their carrying costs.